TRON-Bioinformatics/neofox/README.md

 VCAN	uc003kii.3	0.519506894	I547T	DEVLGEPSQDILVTDQTRLEATISPET	DEVLGEPSQDILVIDQTRLEATISPET 0.294573643	0.857142857
 ```
 where:
+- `patient` is the patient id (**optional**).
+If this column is not provided, `--patient-id` must be given as input.
+Of note, providing this column allows to put the neoantigen candidates of several patients into one table.
 - `gene` is the HGNC gene symbol
 - `UCSC_trancript` is the UCSC transcript id including the version
 - `substitution` represents a single amino acid substitution with single letter amino acids (eg: I547T)